frittna/Crypto_Coin_Ticker/README.md

-#Using the App:
+##Using the App:

-This version needs a SD-Card whith the your WiFi credentials, favourite coinpairs, timezone and language(eng/ger/esp) in a textfile - see installation
+- This version needs a SD-Card whith the your WiFi credentials, favourite coinpairs, timezone and language(eng/ger/esp) in a textfile - see installation

-ButtonA: switches through your favourite Coinpair (as many you want) e.g: BTC/USDT etc. which are available on Binance.com
+- ButtonA: switches through your favourite Coinpair (as many you want) e.g: BTC/USDT etc. which are available on Binance.com

-ButtonB: changes the LCD-Brightness in 4 levels
+- ButtonB: changes the LCD-Brightness in 4 levels

-ButtonC: 9 changeable Timeframes from 1 Minute to 1 Month
+- ButtonC: 9 changeable Timeframes from 1 Minute to 1 Month

-turn OFF the device by holding ButtonC for over 1 second
+- turn OFF the device by holding ButtonC for over 1 second

-Press buttonC, then, within 2 sec press buttonA to switch down, or buttonB to switch up through the timeframes: 1min->15mins->1hour->..
+- Press buttonC, then, within 2 sec press buttonA to switch down, or buttonB to switch up through the timeframes: 1min->15mins->1hour->..

-available timeframes are 1minute, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1Month
+- available timeframes are 1minute, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1Month

-if you hold ButtonC at Startup: it will start with alternative SSID/WiFi-password instead (e.g your mobile phone's hotspot)
+- if you hold ButtonC at Startup: it will start with alternative SSID/WiFi-password instead (e.g your mobile phone's hotspot)

-#Further description:
+##Further description:

-The top infoPanel shows the WiFi-strength, batterylevel, colored indicators for "busy", SleepTimer, price moving and if charging from usb (can have delay up to 30s)
+- The top infoPanel shows the WiFi-strength, batterylevel, colored indicators for "busy", SleepTimer, price moving and if charging from usb (can have delay up to 30s)

-right now: english, german, spanish (day and month names)
+- right now: english, german, spanish (day and month names)

-SleepTimer: when holding ButtonB longer than 1,5 seconds it will start a user defined timer to powerOFF the device
+- SleepTimer: when holding ButtonB longer than 1,5 seconds it will start a user defined timer to powerOFF the device

-If WiFi is failing more than 2 minutes it reduces the reconnect interval and brightness level, after 10 minutes -> shutdown device
+- If WiFi is failing more than 2 minutes it reduces the reconnect interval and brightness level, after 10 minutes -> shutdown device

-Menu Loader compatible, if SD-Updater (menu.bin) is installed in your SD-card hold buttonA while booting up to start MenuLoader to load your apps
+- SDMenu Loader compatible, if SD-Updater (menu.bin) is installed in your SD-card hold buttonA while booting up to start MenuLoader to load your apps

-It is prepared for the use of a Neopixel RGB-LED bar (i use the built-in one in the Battery-Bottom Module for M5Stack/Fire with rgb 10 LEDs)
+- It is prepared for the use of a Neopixel RGB-LED bar (i use the built-in one in the Battery-Bottom Module for M5Stack/Fire with rgb 10 LEDs)

-Some settings like current timeframe, brightness level, active coinpair and the last wifi credentials will remain stored in internal memory after a reset.
+- Some settings like current timeframe, brightness level, active coinpair and the last wifi credentials will remain stored in internal memory after a reset.

 --->   !!!
 SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD DATA FOLDER AND CONFIG FILE !!!   <---